History

 The building was located on the site of the present All Saints Church.

 St Aidan's church was built on virtually the last remaining space in Herbert Road, in a garden left in the midst of the surrounding houses and to a considerable extent at the hands of parishioners themselves.
-The church building was, as it were, slotted into the remaining space, and it is this no doubt that accounts for it not being aligned east to west, but 30 degrees off to the north.
-The first portion of the church - chancel, guild chapel and to bays of the nave - was completed in 1894 and dedicated in October 1896.

 It was not long however, before the congregation had grown to such an extent that it was decided to extend the building further to the west end.
 This was largely completed by Christmas 1898 and included the bell tower ('in the desert a voice cries aloud') and the baptistery.
-It is interesting to note that the beautiful apsidal west end was actually the third stage in the physical development of the building, each stage corresponding to the growth in the congregation.

 Some decorative features of significance were placed in the building at this time, notably in 1907, the Good Shepherd window in the Guild Chapel by Bentram Lamplugh of The Birmingham School of Art.